DJCEL/VirtualDJ-SliderLFO-Win64/README.md

 # VirtualDJ-SliderLFO-Win64
 A VirtualDJ Audio Effect for Windows 64-bit (.dll)

-Select on move slider in VrtualDJ on a LFO
+Move a slider in VrtualDJ by using a LFO